affilirator/thekitchen-pot/src/content/blog/how-to-cook-rice-in-a-rice-cooker.md

 On the other hand, cooking Basmati and Jasmine rice in a rice cooker requires less water.
 In that case, the 1:1 ratio will be enough.

-**Read a guide on how to use how to use Oster rice cooker [here](https://thekitchenpot.com/how-to-use-an-oster-rice-cooker/)**
+**Read a guide on how to use how to use Oster rice cooker [here](https://thekitchenpot.com/blog/how-to-use-an-oster-rice-cooker//)**

 ## How to Make Fluffy Rice in a Rice Cooker

 Fluffy rice is palatable and tastes excellent.
-If you're wondering how to make your rice fluffy, then worry no more.
-It's a pretty simple thing.
+If you’re wondering how to make your rice fluffy, then worry no more.
+It’s a pretty simple thing.

 All you need is to let your rice sit undisturbed in the rice cooker after the cooking is complete.
 Ensure that you do not remove the lid and leave it for approximately 10 minutes.